-REAL WORLD

-Many antibiotic families contain β -lactams, including the penicillin family, cephalosporins, carbapenems, and monobactams.
-Many bacteria have developed β -lactamases, which break β -lactam rings, as a resistance mechanism against these antibiotics.
-Therefore, β -lactamas are sometimes given with β -lactamase inhibitors to increase their efficacy.
+Figure 9.12 Penicillin, a β -Lactam-Containing Antibiotic

-Before you move on, assess your understanding of the material with these questions.

-1. Rank the following molecules by decreasing reactivity to OR-: acetamide, acetic anhydride, and ethyl acetate.

-2. What is responsible for the increased rate of hydrolysis in β -lactams?
+MCAT CONCEPT CHECK 9.2 Before you move on, assess your understanding of the material with these questions.
+Rank the following molecules by decreasing reactivity to OR-: acetamide, acetic anhydride, and ethyl acetate.
+1 2 3 2.
+What is responsible for the increased rate of hydrolysis in β -lactams?
 3. What properties account for the differences in reactivity seen between anhydrides, esters, and amides with nucleophiles?